cloud-gov/compliance/README.md

 # cloud.gov Compliance
-This repository contains shared compliance data for cloud.gov.

 This is a public repository following [18F's Open Source Policy](https://github.com/18F/open-source-policy/blob/master/policy.md).
 See our [LICENSE.md](LICENSE.md) and [CONTRIBUTING.md](CONTRIBUTING.md) files.

 See also: https://github.com/18F/compliance-docs

-# A note on the status of this material
+# What's currently in this repository

+This is a **draft** of federal information system security compliance documentation for [cloud.gov](https://cloud.gov/), written in a structured format suited for processing into reader-friendly documents using [Compliance Masonry](https://github.com/opencontrol/compliance-masonry).

-As we've moved cloud.gov through the FedRAMP compliance process, we've had to revise our SSP and related docs at a rate that exceeded our ability to capture every change in Compliance Masonry YAML.
-This leaves us in the same state as many compliance efforts: A single person holds the reins on a single canonical Word .docx version, and all changes are funneling through her.
+Our goal as a cloud.gov team is to maintain our compliance documentation as public structured files in this repository.
+As we've moved cloud.gov through the FedRAMP compliance process, we've had to revise our System Security Plan and related docs at a rate that exceeded our ability to capture every change in Compliance Masonry YAML.
+So, we're currently updating our System Security Plan in the standard way that many teams end up working on this: a single canonical non-public Word doc file, maintained by one person.

-The bad news is that the material in this repository is out of date.
-The good news is that we're now working on Compliance Masonry with _that much more empathy_ for the pain people normally go through.
-We're now focused on the ability to [diff the YAML sources with the content of a Word .docx](https://github.com/opencontrol/fedramp-templater/issues/13).
-This feature will help us bring all of the YAML in this repository up-to-date, and will also help anyone who collaborates on FedRAMP materials with people who will only provide changes in Word.
+The bad news is that the material in this repository is currently out of date.
+The good news is that we're now working on Compliance Masonry with a deeper understanding of the difficulties of maintaining complex, frequently-changing, collaborative documentation in a Word doc.

+We're working on a way to [diff the YAML sources with the content of a Word .docx](https://github.com/opencontrol/fedramp-templater/issues/13) and [building a templating tool](https://github.com/opencontrol/fedramp-templater) that will generate a FedRAMP-style Word doc out of Compliance Masonry YAML.
+This work will help us bring all of the YAML in this repository up to date (and keep it up to date), and it will also help anyone else who collaborates on FedRAMP materials with people who prefer to make change in Word doc format (rather than YAML files).

 # Starting ATO Documentation for cloud.gov applications
 0. Install [Compliance Masonry CLI](https://github.com/opencontrol/compliance-masonry)